apache/incubator-retired-slider/src/site/markdown/specification/index.md

    limitations under the License.
 -->

-# Specification of Slider behaviour
+# Specification of Apache Slider behaviour

 This is a a "more rigorous" definition of the behavior of Slider in terms of its state and its command-line operations -by defining a 'formal' model